gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * Replaced `compilerArgs`, `assemblerArgs` and `linkerArgs` with language-specific extensions.
     * Note that the language-specific element is only present if the appropriate plugin has been applied.
+    * Linker arguments are no longer automatically escaped with '-Xlinker' on GCC.

 <table>
     <tr><th>Gradle 1.8</th><th>Gradle 1.9</th></tr>